bitovi/academy/src/typescript/7-interfaces.md

 ### The Problem

-We're going to write some interfaces to set up for the next problem.
+We’re going to write some interfaces to set up for the next problem.
 Edit the files `5a-dino-park.ts` and `5a-address.ts` to create an interface to define a ``DinoPark`` object shown below:

 ```javascript
 let park = {